arthur-ai/arthur-autogen-agentic-demo/CONTRIBUTING.md

 - ✅ `pytest` for testing
 - ✅ GitHub Actions for CI

+📚 For full setup instructions and usage, see [README.md](./README.md)

 Please read this guide before submitting a pull request or commit.

+---

+## 🛠 How to Contribute

+1. Fork the repository
+2. Clone your fork and create a new feature branch
+3. Follow commit conventions (see below)
+4. Write or update tests for any code changes
+5. Push and open a Pull Request against `dev`

 ---